DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 150.2

-DePaul has compiled a 1-6-0 record against the spread this season, while Louisville is 3-4-0.
+DePaul is 1-6-0 against the spread this season compared to Louisville's 3-4-0 ATS record.
 A total of four out of the Blue Demons' games this season have hit the over, and five of the Cardinals' games have gone over.

 Bet on this or any college basketball matchup at BetMGM